mikesmallhelp/wacat/README.md

     "errorTexts": ["abc", "Error occurred!"]
 }
 ```
-Run command (--conf flag is used to pass the JSON file) and output is:
+Run command (--conf flag is used to pass the JSON file) and output are:

 ```
 wacat test --conf example-files/configuration-error-texts.json https://mikesmallhelp-test-application-error-in-page.vercel.app